Carlo Pedretti

-Carlo Pedretti (6 January 1928 – 5 January 2018) was an Italian historian.
+Carlo Pedretti (6 January 1928 – 5 January 2018) was an Italian art historian.
 In his lifetime, he was considered one of the world's leading experts on the life and works of Leonardo da Vinci.
 He was a professor of art history and Armand Hammer Chair in Leonardo Studies at the University of California, Los Angeles from 1960 until his retirement in 1993.

 Life

 Carlo Pedretti was born in Bologna.
 By his 13th birthday Pedretti had taught himself to write left handed and read backwards as did Leonardo.
 Pedretti's first articles about Leonardo were published in 1944 at the age of 16.